 |Core Competencies for Postgraduate Social Scientists||Autumn & Spring: This module introduces students to essential postgraduate social science survival skills.
 The module ends with an end-of-year Student Conference.|

 The dissertation in the Politics pathway

 On successful completion of the taught component, students prepare a dissertation (of a maximum 20,000 words) to be submitted by mid-September.
 The 60-credit dissertation component requires independent study.
 Dissertation topics are chosen by the students in agreement with their supervisors.

 - Are public issues being addressed?
 Perceptions of the public and how these affect the legitimacy of the policy-making process

 - Can or should federalism replace devolution?
 The future of the UK State from a Welsh political perspective

 A good first degree or a recognised equivalent qualification.
 Non-graduates will be considered if they can demonstrate, through some recent and relevant professional experience, that they have the ability to undertake the course.

 This course is suitable for graduates in social science and cognate disciplines including sociology, politics, critical psychology, education, social policy and social work, criminology, management and business studies, history, area studies, geography, pedagogy, public administration, industrial and employee relations, and law.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

-Name: Dr Ian Stafford (SSRM - School of European Studies, Translation and Politics pathways)
+Name: Dr Ian Stafford (SSRM - Politics pathway)